Lombard, Illinois: History

-Originally part of Potawatomi Native American landscape, the Lombard area was first settled by Americans of European descent in the 1830s.
-Lombard shares its early history with Glen Ellyn.
-Brothers Ralph and Morgan Babcock settled in a grove of trees along the DuPage River.
-In what was known as Babcock's Grove, Lombard developed to the east and Glen Ellyn to the west.
-In 1837, Babcock's Grove was connected to Chicago by a stagecoach line which stopped at Stacy's Tavern at Geneva and St. Charles Roads.
-Fertile land, the DuPage River, and plentiful timber drew farmers to the area.
+Lombard was originally named "Babcock's Grove", after the Babcock brothers, early settlers along the DuPage River.
+It was renamed for a real estate developer who mapped out plans for the settlement in 1868.

 Sheldon and Harriet Peck moved from Onondaga, New York, to this area in 1837 to farm 80 acre of land.
 In addition, Peck was an artist and primitive portrait painter who traveled to clients across northeastern Illinois.
 The Peck house also served as the area's first school and has been restored by the Lombard Historical Society.

 In 2011, the Peck House was inducted into the National Park Service's Network to Freedom—a list of verified Underground Railroad locations.

 The 1848 arrival of the Galena and Chicago Union Railroad provided local farmers and merchants rail access to Chicago, and commercial buildings soon sprang up around the train station.
 Lombard was officially incorporated in 1869, named after Chicago banker and real estate developer Josia Lewis Lombard.